Eschatologue/CM_wiki/docs/class/monk/mercy.md

 ### Level 17: Hand of Ultimate Mercy

 Your mastery of life energy opens the door to the ultimate mercy.
-As a Magic action, you can touch the corpse of a creature that died within the past 24 hours and expend 5 :class-phb24-monk: **Focus Points**.
+As a **:rsc-a: Magic**{ .rsc } action, you can touch the corpse of a creature that died within the past 24 hours and expend 5 :class-phb24-monk: **Focus Points**.
 The creature then returns to life, regaining a number of hit points equal to 4d10 + your Wisdom modifier.
 If the creature died while subject to any of the following conditions, it revives with them removed: Blinded, Deafened, Paralyzed, Poisoned, or Stunned.

 Once you use this feature, you can't use it again until you finish a long rest.